 When your home is destroyed by a fire, flood, or windstorm, the chaos, stress, and displacement from your family home can make the situation confusing and costly.
 Insurance coverage can provide critical financial relief while placing your family back on the road to being economically whole.
-Unfortunately, many homeowners experience an increase in their anxiety when their carrier unjustifiably denies or stalls payment of the claim.
-The hardships faced by an insured get even more complicated when the insurer makes allegations of insurance fraud to intimidate the policyholder.
-While unsubstantiated threats to pursue fraud charges can provide a basis for bad faith liability, policyholders who attempt to inflate their claim can face criminal prosecution and significant adverse financial allegations.
+Unfortunately, many homeowners experience an increase in anxiety when their carrier unjustifiably denies or stalls payment of the claim.
+The hardships faced by an insured can get even more complicated when the insurer makes allegations of insurance fraud to intimidate the policyholder.
+While unsubstantiated threats to pursue fraud charges can provide a basis for bad faith liability, policyholders who attempt to inflate their claim can face criminal prosecution and significant adverse financial consequences.

 A recent civil lawsuit from another jurisdiction demonstrates the folly of attempting to play “fast and loose” with the facts.
 In Akers v.
 Auto-Owners, the policyholders constructed a massive home that was badly damaged by a fire shortly after completion.
 Their insurance policy had a provision related to fraud or concealment that provided that the entire policy would be void if the insured did any of the following related to the policy or claim:

 - Commit fraud

 The insured submitted invoices and other documents in support of the claim.
 The insurance company paid policy limits to cover damage to the pool house, cost of clearing debris, additional living expenses, and personal property inside the home.